RobotoRaccoon/CommandHelperScripts/README.md

 #### Fun Stuff
 Assorted collection of scripts that don't really serve a purpose:
 * Manipulation: Explode, punt, or make a player super-jump
+* Riding: Ride/sit on players, entities, or spawned entities

 #### Join/Quit
 Alter join and quit messages for players to pick a random message each time.